Reopening End of June 2017

 These towering giants cling to the edge of Islandmagee some 20 miles / 32 kilometres north of Belfast on the stunning Causeway Coastal Route.

 A steep descent to the beginning of the cliff path will be rewarded by the feeling of walking on water as you begin to experience being on the edge of Northern Ireland.
 You will see and hear the waves crashing against the cliffs as they have done for thousands of years.
 You will hear and feel the wind as it conducts the swell of the sea below your feet.
-You will feel the sea spray on your face .
+You will feel the sea spray on your face.
 You will witness the ever-changing flora and fauna.
 You will be able to reach out and touch the edge of our island.
-You will wonder at the closeness of Scotland as you peer across the Irish sea to the east.
-You will be fascinated by the ancient stories of this place.
+You will wonder at the closeness of Scotland as you peer across the Irish Sea to the east.
+You will be fascinated by the ancient stories. that the cliffs have encountered.

 A guide will escort you on a journey along the narrow winding cliff edge path which rises and dips and follows the curves of curious geology.
-Bridges, tunnels, caves, steps, unique rock formations and stunning views will punctuate your path as you walk, presenting themselves in a different light for your return journey.
+Bridges, tunnels, caves, steps, unique rock formations and stunning views will punctuate your path as you walk along, presenting themselves in a different light on your return journey.

-Visitors not wishing to walk the cliff path can enjoy the Visitor Centre and learn about The Gobbins through the exhibition.
+Visitors not wishing to walk the cliff path can enjoy the Visitor Centre and learn about The Gobbins through the interactive exhibition.
 This gives information about the building of The Gobbins, its history from Edwardian times and the geology and ecology of Islandmagee.
-The Visitor Centre also houses a café serving the world famous Rinkha ice-cream plus a gift shop stocking local arts and crafts.
+The Visitor Centre also houses a café, a gift shop stocking local arts and crafts, The Gobbins Gallery featuring artwork by local artists and there’s plenty for little explorers to do in the exhibition and in the outdoor play park.

-There is also a cliff-top path and viewing point above the main walking route which will still provide you with spectacular views.
+There is also a cliff-top path and viewing point above the guided path which will still provide you with spectacular views.

 Only a 40 minute drive from Belfast, The Gobbins is located on scenic Islandmagee – a narrow peninsula, just off the brown-signed Causeway Coastal Route.